 The Presbyterian Church was organized in 1871.

-In April 1871, Columbus was incorporated as a city of the third class with a population of 700.
+In April 1871, Columbus was incorporated as a third-class city with a population of 700.
 The first mayor was Leland J. Webb.
 Soon, a two-story stone school building was erected late in the year.

 In January 1873, a movement began to relocate the town due to high lot prices.
-A joint stock company was formed and made a contract with George Theis to move the town to his farm, half a mile east.
+A joint-stock company was formed and entered into a contract with George Theis to relocate the town to his farm, half a mile east.
 Shareholders, who paid $100 each, were entitled to one business lot and two residential lots in the “Eastern Addition to Columbus,” which was formally filed on March 5, 1873.
 Excitement grew during the drawing, and preparations were made to move some residences to the new site.
 However, the movement was halted when lot owners in the old town reduced their prices, preventing the relocation.

 The Ritter & Doubleday Bank was established in 1874 by B.F.
 Hobart and C.E.
 Middaugh, with L.L.
 Doubleday as Cashier.
-In May 1875, Mr. Doubleday purchased the interest of Mr. Middaugh, and the firm continued as Hobart & Doubleday until August 4, 1880, when Mr. Hobart retired and John W. Ritter succeeded to his place in the firm.
-The firm was a private one, and its business was strictly limited to legitimate banking.
-This firm has the confidence of and is of great benefit to the community.
+In May 1875, Mr. Doubleday purchased Mr. Middaugh’s interest, and the firm continued as Hobart & Doubleday until August 4, 1880, when Mr. Hobart retired, and John W. Ritter succeeded to his place in the firm.
+The firm was private, and its business was strictly limited to legitimate banking.
+This firm has the confidence of the community and is of great benefit to it.

 The Columbus Courier was started on September 29, 1874, by J.F.
 McDowell as a seven-column weekly, independent reform paper.
 S.O.
 McDowell purchased the office and materials in March 1876.
 In February 1877, the Cherokee County Republican was consolidated with the Courier, and the new paper was published by McDowell & Lea as the Republican-Courier until February 1879.
 At this time, Lea sold his interest to McDowell, who changed the name back to the Columbus Courier, under which name S.O.
 McDowell still publishes it.
 In politics, it is Republican.